zukunft/zukunft.com/docs/code_functions_all.md

     \-- all_message_text - section for function all_message_text not yet defined that it should be get in /db/sql_message.php
     \-- get_message - section for function get_message is expected to be set and get in /db/sql_message.php
     \-- get_last_message - section for function get_last_message is expected to be set and get in /db/sql_message.php
-    \-- get_last_message_translated - section for function get_last_message_translated is expected to be set and get in /db/sql_message.php
     \-- get_row_id - section for function get_row_id is expected to be set and get in /db/sql_message.php
     \-- has_msg - section for function has_msg not yet defined that it should be get in /db/sql_message.php
     \-- has_row - section for function has_row not yet defined that it should be get in /db/sql_message.php